-New sandals often feel stiff and unforgiving, and the friction feet are exposed to when walking around in them often causes blisters.
+New sandals often feel stiff and unforgiving, and lead to common foot problems at this time of year.
+The friction feet are exposed to when walking around in them often causes blisters.
 That’s why it’s a good idea to ‘break in’ your summer footwear by wearing it with socks at home before venturing outside.
-Another tip is to apply anti-chafing gel to your feet for a protective barrier.
+Another tip is to apply an anti-chafing gel to your feet for a protective barrier.

 If you do develop a blister, cover it with a plaster and apply antiseptic if it bursts.